pvicente/pushand/README.markdown

 PushAnd
 =======

 A tiny set of BASH scripts that makes it easy to **push** a git repository **and** ... do something!

 If you setup pushand, your server will accept pushes from arbitrary git repositories and, if a `.pushand` script exists in the root of the pushed repository, it will run that script on the server.

 That's all!

 Install
 -------

-    $ git clone git://github.com/remi/pushand.git
+    $ git clone git://github.com/fesplugas/pushand.git
-    $ cd pushand
-    $ sudo ./pushand_server_install
+    $ sudo ./pushand/install.sh

-To uninstall, you can run `sudo ./pushand_server_uninstall`
+To uninstall, you can run `sudo ./pushand/uninstall.sh`

 Usage
 -----